-- The overall number of allocations at Glen Canyon will not exceed 8,159 air tours for the signatories to this agreement.
-This corresponds with the number of operations previously granted to these signatories as interim operating authority (IOA). - Sound modeling (based on 7 point locations representing park resource issues selected by Glen Canyon) will be completed on an annual basis using reported tour numbers to determine if the following conditions are being met: - o From a noise management perspective the conditions over a 12-hour period will be: time above 52 dBA is ≤ 5% and time above 35 dBA is ≤ 20% during a 12-hour day, and - The NPS does not receive increased substantiated complaints from park visitors or adjoining communities regarding air tour noise.
-NPS will review complaints to determine validity and context.
-NPS will discuss any complaints with operators to determine if there are other means to address issues prior to making changes in allocations or other operating conditions.
+- The overall number of allocations at Glen Canyon will not exceed 7,658 air tours for the signatories to this agreement.
+This corresponds with the number of operations previously granted to these signatories as interim operating authority (IOA). - Sound modeling and monitoring will be completed on an annual basis using reported tour numbers to determine if the following conditions are being met: - From a noise management perspective the conditions over a 12-hour period will be: time above 52 dBA is $\leq$ 5% and time above 35 dBA is $\leq$ 20% during a 12-hour day, and - The NPS does not receive increased complaints from park visitors or adjoining communities regarding air tour noise. - All current operators will receive an initial "allocation" equal to their previous interim operating authority.